Contact Us

 Reciprocal Health Arrangement

-As of 1st January 2023, Guernsey has a Reciprocal Health Arrangement with the UK that allows necessary healthcare to be provided to Bailiwick residents visiting the UK and vice versa.
-Necessary healthcare refers to treatment that is urgent or cannot wait until the patient has returned home.
+Since January 2023, Guernsey has a Reciprocal Health Arrangement with the UK, allowing residents to access necessary healthcare while visiting the UK and vice versa for urgent treatment that cannot wait until returning home.

 For further information about the Reciprocal Health Arrangement, please visit: